 Everything We Know About James Cameron's 'Avatar' Sequels

-James Cameron's Avatar, which transformed Zoe Saldana and Sam Worthington into stripey, blue aliens and made nearly $3 billion during its theatrical run after it premiered in 2009, is getting not one, but four sequels, turning what was once a 10-year-long project for a visionary director into a multi-billon-dollar movie series.
-With the state of the entertainment world in flux and tons of projects still delayed as we wait for the country to slowly open back up after quarantine, are the Avatar movies still, you know, happening?
-They sure are, and here's everything we know about them.
+James Cameron's Avatar, which transformed Zoe Saldaña and Sam Worthington into stripey, blue aliens and made nearly $3 billion during its theatrical run after it premiered in 2009, is getting not one, but four sequels, turning what was once a 10-year-long project for a visionary director into a multi-billon-dollar movie series.
+With the state of the entertainment world recovering from pandemic production postponements and release date shuffles, are the Avatar movies still, you know, happening?
+Here's everything we know about them.